audreyfeldroy/cookiecutter-pypackage/README.rst

 * `waynerv/cookiecutter-pypackage`_: A fork using Poetry_, Mkdocs_, Pre-commit_, Black_ and Mypy_.
 Run test, staging and release workflows with GitHub Actions, automatically generate release notes from CHANGELOG.

 * `mishamsk/cookiecutter-pypackage`_: A modernized fork of waynerv above, using unified formatting & linting across local tests, pre-commit & CI.
-Upgraded CI using Github Actions, option to automatically create package with most up-to-date deps and `keep_a_changelog_` CHANGELOG among other stuff
+Upgraded CI using Github Actions, option to automatically create package with most up-to-date deps and `Keep a changelog`_ CHANGELOG among other stuff

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)